-As part of an ongoing fraud investigation, Strike Force Raven, police recently identified several sources of organised fraudulent CTP claims in Sydney.
-They are also asking the public for any information they might have about green slip fraud.
+Strike Force Raven police recently identified several sources of organised fraudulent CTP claims in Sydney.
+They have asked the public for any further information about green slip fraud.

-Collection of data is becoming increasingly common among government departments but also within the vehicles you drive.
-For example, telematics is the science of gathering and passing on information from your car to the manufacturer, such as destination, speed, and engine performance.
+Data collection is increasingly common, not only in business, but within the vehicles you drive.
+For example, telematics is the science of gathering and passing on information from car to manufacturer.
+This may include, for example, destination, speed, and engine performance.

 Many motorists do not even realise this is happening.

-Australian Automobile Association owns a website, My Car My Data, where 24 car manufacturers are invited to place their telematics policies.
-Only 8 carmakers have chosen to contribute so far, including GM Holden, Mitsubishi, Subaru and Volkswagen.
+Australian Automobile Association website, My Car My Data, invites 24 car manufacturers to put up their telematics policies.
+Only 8 carmakers have contributed so far, including GM Holden, Mitsubishi, Subaru and Volkswagen.

 Using your information

-Thanks to these companies, you can find out how information collected by your vehicle will be handled.
-It is increasingly likely that insurers will also be allowed to collect more information about your driving to help them set fairer premiums.
+Thanks to these companies, you know how information collected by your vehicle is handled.
+It is likely insurers will get permission to collect more information about your driving to help them set fairer premiums.